sashaluccioni/sashaluccioni.github.io/speaking.md

 ---
-layout: post
+layout: page
-title: Speaking engagement
+title: Speaking engagements
-cover-img: /assets/img/cover_wallpaper_painted_sasha.png
 ---

 ### I really love giving talks and sharing what I've learned with my audience.
 [Reach out](mailto:sasha.luccioni@huggingface.co) if you are looking for a keynote speaker for your next event!